 Of all clogs, toilet clogs are the worst, for obvious reasons.
-However, don’t rush to call the plumber; you can probably solve the toilet problem on your own by following our tips.
-Even in the best RVs a frequent problem is clogged toilets in RVs.
+However, please don’t rush to call the plumber; you can probably solve the toilet problem on your own by following our tips.
+Even in the best RVs, a frequent problem is clogged toilets in RVs.
 Campers often deal with how to unclog an RV toilet and ask why my RV toilet keeps clogging.
-Here are our tips, we are ready to help keep you on the road!
+Here are our tips; we are ready to help keep you on the road!

-You can’t imagine how many readers just write us (probably in a hurry) and say “how to unclog an RV toilet” or “how to unclog an RV toilet holding tank”, or “what can I use to unclog my RV toilet”, “how do I unclog my toilet in my RV”, “how to unclog a camper toilet” because the problem of unclogging travel trailer toilet or how to unclog an RV sink is always present until you follow these tips and our recommendations based on years of experience.
+You can’t imagine how many readers just write us (probably in a hurry) and say, “How to unclog an RV toilet,” or “how to unclog a Thetford RV toilet”, or “Can you use a plunger on an RV toilet”, because the problem of unclogging camper toilets is always present until you follow these tips and our recommendations based on years of experience.
 We encourage you to continue reading this article if you are having any of these problems and would like to put an end to them for good.

 Why Does My RV Toilet Keep Clogging?

 RV and boat toilets frequently clog because they use too little water for flushing.
 A household toilet flushes 10 to 5 liters of water per flush.
-While an RV and boat toilets flush only 0.5 L of water per flush.
+In contrast, RV and boat toilets flush only 0.5 L of water per flush.
 With less flushing and flushing capacity, RV canister toilets clog easily.

-However, it is very easy to unclog an RV toilet and prevent clogged toilets.
+However, it is straightforward to unclog an RV toilet and prevent clogged toilets.
 This is a relatively simple problem and does not require special tools or know-how plumbing.

-In this article, I purpose different options to unclog an RV toilet when you are on the road and tips to learn how to prevent any clogs on your RV toilet.
-Follow these pieces of advice and you will never have to deal with a clogged RV toilet.
+In this article, I propose different options to unclog an RV toilet, including a Thetford RV toilet for when you are on the road, and tips to learn how to prevent any clogs in the future.
+Follow these pieces of advice, and you will never have to deal with a clogged RV toilet.

 How to Unclog an RV Toilet with Baking Soda and Vinegar